xinp-hub/pydiggs/README.rst

 Features
 --------

-* Added Features for XML Syntax and the latest DIGGS Schema (Version 2.5.a) validation.
+* Validation Features have been added for valdiating against XML Syntax and the latest DIGGS Schema (Version 2.5.a).
 * The validation process is also working with the Command Line Interface.